 Use of water should always be controlled.
-Drip irrigation is highly recommended in our dry, arid climate and can be purchased locally.
+Drip irrigation is required and can be purchased locally.

 Keep hydrants in the "off" position when drip systems are not in use.
 It is recommended to use Teflon tape at all connection points between hydrants, timers and hoses to prevent leaking and cracking of plastic parts when tightened.
 Check drip systems for leaks on a regular basis.